- Idaho Track

-The WWAMI Medical Program is dedicated to helping prepare physicians for primary care practice, regardless of eventual sub-specialty selection, and to increasing the number of physicians who choose to practice in rural or underserved areas.
+WWAMI Medical Education is dedicated to helping prepare physicians for primary care practice, regardless of eventual sub-specialty selection, and to increasing the number of physicians who choose to practice in rural or underserved areas.
 There is also a strong commitment to the partnership between excellence in research and teaching in medical education.
 Cutting-edge research prepares the next generation of doctors to be well informed and at the forefront of clinical medical practice.
 The WWAMI faculty at the University of Idaho and the clinical faculty for clerkships throughout the state of Idaho, including our rural training communities, are committed to being both dynamic teachers and informed biomedical scholars.

 TRUST (Targeted Rural Underserved Track)

-TRUST provides WWAMI students with a continuous connection within underserved communities, medical education, and health professionals in Idaho.
+TRUST provides WWAMI students a continuous connection with underserved communities, medical education, and health professionals in Idaho.
 After a targeted TRUST admissions process, TRUST scholars are linked to small city, underserved or rural communities in Idaho (TRUST/WRITE sites) for a series of educational experiences throughout all four years of medical school.
 Linkage with existing UW programs such as the Rural Underserved Opportunities Program (RUOP) and the Underserved Pathway (UP), in addition to unique curricular elements, allow TRUST scholars to immerse themselves in the care of the underserved.
 The eventual goal is to create a physician workforce specifically trained for the underserved areas of the WWAMI region.
 Idaho TRUST Scholars will have multiple opportunities to experience first-hand the joys and satisfaction of practicing medicine in a rural or urban underserved community.
 To learn more please visit the UW’s TRUST program.

 WRITE (WWAMI Rural Integrated Training Experience)